szorfein/freydis/README.md

 :gpg_recipient: ''
 :backup_paths: []
 :exclude_paths: []
+:restore_at: '/'
 ```

 #### 0x02 - First backup
 Freydis will use `rsync`, all paths must be separated by a comma:

-    $ freydis --backup --paths-add /home,/etc --save
+    $ freydis --paths-add /home,/etc --save

+You can also exclude some paths with `--paths-del`

+    $ freydis --paths-del ~/.cache,~/.npm --save

+And backup

+    $ freydis --backup

 #### 0x03 - Restore
 With `--disk` and `--paths-add` saved in the config file, you only need to write:

     $ freydis --restore

-Freydis will restore all files in `/`.
+Freydis will restore all files in `/` by default, use `--restore-at PATH` to change.

 #### 0x04 - Secrets
 Freydis can store secrets ([GPG Key](https://www.gnupg.org/) and [pass](https://www.passwordstore.org/) directory for now) and restore them if need: